tektoncd/pipeline/docs/pipelines.md

 ## Using Custom Tasks

+We are promoting Custom Task from `v1alpha1` to `v1beta1`.
+Starting from `v0.43.0`, Pipeline Controller is able to create either `v1alpha1` or `v1beta1` Custom Task gated by a feature flag `custom-task-version`, defaulting to `v1alpha1`.
+You can set `custom-task-version` to `v1alpha1` or `v1beta1` to control which version to create.

+We'll switch the default value of `custom-task-version` to `v1beta1` in release v0.44.0, and remove the flag as well as the entire alpha version in release v0.47.0.
+See the [migration doc](migrating-v1alpha1.Run-to-v1beta1.CustomRun.md) for details.

 [Custom Tasks](https://github.com/tektoncd/community/blob/main/teps/0002-custom-tasks.md)
 can implement behavior that doesn't correspond directly to running a workload in a `Pod` on the cluster.
 For example, a custom task might execute some operation outside of the cluster and wait for its execution to complete.

-A PipelineRun starts a custom task by creating a [`Run`](https://github.com/tektoncd/pipeline/blob/main/docs/runs.md) instead of a `TaskRun`.
+A `PipelineRun` starts a custom task by creating a [`Run`](https://github.com/tektoncd/pipeline/blob/main/docs/runs.md)/[`CustomRun`](https://github.com/tektoncd/pipeline/blob/main/docs/customruns.md) instead of a `TaskRun`.
-In order for a custom task to execute, there must be a custom task controller running on the cluster that is responsible for watching and updating `Run`s which reference their type.
+In order for a custom task to execute, there must be a custom task controller running on the cluster that is responsible for watching and updating `Run/CustomRun`s which reference their type.
-If no such controller is running, those `Run`s will never complete and Pipelines using them will time out.
+If no such controller is running, those `Run/CustomRun`s will never complete and Pipelines using them will time out.

-Custom tasks are an **_experimental alpha feature_** and should be expected to change in breaking ways or even be removed.

 ### Specifying the target Custom Task